thekuolab/cydno_female_preference/README.md

 melpomene_visible.NEF: H. melpomene rosina wing and a 40% gray standard photographed with a Baader filter permitting only visible light (400 - 700 nm)

 melpomene_UV.NEF: H. melpomene rosina wing and a 40% gray standard photographed with a Baader filter permitting only UV light (320 - 380 nm)

+**Sample raw video recordings:**

+There are five videos that represented male preference behaviors from our raw recordings.

+approach_linger_away.mov: a male approaches a model female, lingers, and then flies away

+approach_then_away.mov: a male approaches a model female and then flies away

+away_then_approach.mov: a male changes his flight trajectory to approach the model female

+circling_around.mov: a male circles around the model female

+hovering.mov: a male hovers over the model female